TheNachi/TheFallen/README.md

 # TheFallen

-This repo holds the source code for a
+This repo holds the source code for a simple app that displays a list of fallen meteors on Earth

 ## Functions
+- View a list of fallen meteors
+- Sort list of meteors by date or size
+- Open a map view of selected meteor fall location

--
+- Favourite a meteor
+- View a list of favourite meteors

 ## Getting Started